wchenastro/mosaic/README.md

 --subarray 000, 062, 063 --psf_plot psf.png
 ```

+`--flag_sidelobe`: flag and excludethe sidelobes during the fitting of the beam shape.
 This option is useful when the presence of the sidelobes is prominent, probabilly due to the number of antennas is rather low or the UV coverage is not even.
 It masks out sidelobes and preserves only the main beam for fitting.

 Example: